MewCP LogoAStheTech

 • Solution:

-1. Check Mailchimp service status at Mailchimp Status Page
+1. Check the Mailchimp Status Page for service issues

 2. Verify your OAuth credential has the required permissions for the requested resource